hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 ### Event Intake

 The Event Intake System is responsible for receiving events, validating them, and emitting them in *topological order*.
-It also makes sure they are durably persisted before emission so as to add resilience to the node in case of certain catastrophic failure scenarios.
+It also makes sure they are durably persisted before emission, which prevents branching during upgrades, and adds resilience to the node in case of certain catastrophic failure scenarios.

 ![Event Intake](event-intake-module.png)